AbhilashMadi/Learn-Redux/Readme.md

 - <details><summary>Predictable state updates:</summary> Redux uses a strict unidirectional data flow, which means that state updates only happen in a predictable way.
 This can make it easier to debug and test your application.</details>

-- <details><summary>Easy to implement undo/redo:</summary> Because all state updates in Redux are stored in an array of previous states, it is easy to implement undo/redo functionality.<details>
+- <details><summary>Easy to implement undo/redo:</summary> Because all state updates in Redux are stored in an array of previous states, it is easy to implement undo/redo functionality.</details>

 - <details><summary>Community support:</summary> Redux is a widely-used library, and as such has a large community of developers who can provide support and resources.</details>